peerigon/clockodo/README.md

 **begin** _- Type: String_

 Beginning date for the range of Clockodo entries to return.
-Must be in the format of "YYYY-MM-DD HH:MM:SS"
+Must be in the format of "YYYY-MM-DD HH:mm:ss"

 **end** _- Type: String_

 End date for the range of Clockodo entries to return.
-Must be in the format of "YYYY-MM-DD HH:MM:SS"
+Must be in the format of "YYYY-MM-DD HH:mm:ss"

 **filters(optional)**